-College Station’s Five (5) Existing Impact Fees
+College Station’s Five (5) "Small Area" Impact Fees

-New "City-Wide" Impact Fees
+"System-Wide" Impact Fees

-City-Wide” Service Areas
+"System-Wide” Service Areas

-“City-Wide” Impact Fee Tables
+“System-Wide” Impact Fee Tables

-“City-Wide” Impact Fee Reports
+“System-Wide” Impact Fee Reports

 In early 2016, Council engaged engineering consultants to begin the necessary data collection and analyses.
 Freese and Nichols was hired as the consultants for the Water and Wastewater Impact Fees to continue their similar work with water and wastewater masterplans.
 Similarly, Kimley-Horn and Associates prepared the Roadway Impact Fees continuing their related modeling of the Thoroughfare Plan.
 Below are the final impact fee reports.